The Small Business Development ministry 2014 highlights

 20 June – Focus on youth

 “Empowering young people is not an option, but a national imperative.
-Consistent with government’s commitment to place the economy and job creation at the center stage, the President established the Ministry of Small Business Development.”
+Consistent with the government’s commitment to place the economy and job creation at the centre stage, the President established the Ministry of Small Business Development.”

 Other issues touched on by the minister, according to a Fin24 report included: